 We’ve covered poop-to-plastic, so naturally it’s time to talk about turning pee into power.
-This proposition comes by way of the Royal Chemistry Society’s Chemistry World, and if it sounds like an April Fool’s joke, we assure you, the article is dated 31 October 2011 and the study it is based on – by researchers at the University of West England – is published in the journal Physical Chemistry Chemical Physics.
+This proposition comes by way of the Royal Chemistry Society’s Chemistry World, and if it sounds like an April Fool’s joke, we assure you, the article is dated 31 October 2011 and the study it is based on – by researchers at the University of West of England – is published in the journal Physical Chemistry Chemical Physics.

 The story here is really all about finding a new way to drive microbial fuel cells.
 MFCs, as they’re known, are devices that use bacteria to oxidize organic matter to produce an electric current.
 MFCs have been bubbling in the background of biomass energy research, popping into mainstream discussion only occasionally – one lone story shows up in the vast EarthTechling database, about the Navy’s effort to use marine organisms to fuel an MFC for possible use in unmanned underwater vessels.

 The charm of MFCs is their ability to turn what the Bristol researchers call “too-wet-to-burn low-grade organic matter” into electricity – with no greenhouse gases emitted.
 Researchers trying to advance this fuel cell technology have played with carbohydrates, fatty acids, alcohols and whatnot as fuels, but apparently nobody had tried urine – cheap and abundant urine, it goes without saying.
 And what do you know, the Bristol boys found that the uric acid, creatinine and small peptide molecules found in urine, catalyzed by some of the same bacteria used in wastewater treatment plants, actually worked: In the anaerobic environment of the fuel cell’s anode chamber, the bacteria transfer the electrons obtained by breaking down the urine to an electrode, beginning the current-generating process.